inkognitro/react-app-tutorial/02-authentication.md

     );
 });
 ```
-You can check it by running `npm run test`.
+You should be able to check it by running `npm run test`.
+Well done!

 ### 2.7 Ramp up our import paths
 To not always reference to our packages folder by a relative import path,